mhmdahmedfathi/Graphics_Labs/README.md

 and i apologize if there are any mistake in english as i wrote it fastly , or something i heared wrong

+it will be updated as soon as possible after each lab

 have a nice day :)